Botswana

 优势

-• Abundant mineral resources (mainly diamonds, but also good prospects for copper, silver, nickel and lithium)
+• Abundant mineral resources (mainly diamonds, but also good prospects for copper, coal, silver, nickel and lithium)

 • Low public and external debt